KCCPMG/hack-or-snooze-ajax-api/readme.md

 Part 2: Creating New Stories
 ----------------------------

-In this part, you’ll design and write the functionality to let logged-in usersadd new stories.
+In this part, you’ll design and write the functionality to let logged-in users add new stories.
 We’ve broken this task into two parts.
 It will help youto tackle them in this order.

 ### Subpart 2A: Sending Story Data to the Backend API

-Here, you’ll need to write a method that adds a new story by sendingthe right data to our API.
+Here, you’ll need to write a method that adds a new story by sending the right data to our API.

-We’ve given you a comment string and a stub method for this, addStory, inthe StoryList class.
-Complete this function, making sure your function takesin the same parameters and returns the same result as our comment said.
+We’ve given you a comment string and a stub method for this, addStory, in the StoryList class.
+Complete this function, making sure your function takes in the same parameters and returns the same result as our comment said.

-Test that this works, and that your method returns an instance of Story.You can do this in the browser console with:
+Test that this works, and that your method returns an instance of Story.
+You can do this in the browser console with:

 ```
 let newStory = await storyList.addStory(currentUser,  {title: "Test", author: "Me", url: "http://meow.com"});